 python setup.py build_ext -i python setup.py build_locales -i

-Then you can build the installer using this command:
+Finally you can build the installer using these commands:

 If these instructions do not work, please research and try to solve the problem yourself - and report the issue and answer in the Metabrainz Ticketing system under "Picard Website" and by submitting a PR against the Picard-Website Github Repository.
 If you are unable to resolve the issue after research and need further help, please use IRC freenode/#metabrainz to request help from the development community.